 What is interprofessional care for diabetes mellitus?

-Interprofessional care for diabetes mellitus means a team works together to manage the condition.
+Interprofessional care for diabetes mellitus means that a team works together to manage the condition.
 This team includes different healthcare professionals who focus on the patient’s needs.

 What are the benefits of the team-based approach in diabetes management?